 This exhibition is funded, in part, by lead sponsors Mr. and Mrs. Barrie H. Harmon III and a grant from South Arts in partnership with the National Endowment for the Arts and the Alabama State Council on the Arts.

 “The world of reality has its limits; the world of imagination is boundless.”

-Lillian Blades was born in Nassau, Bahamas in 1973 and currently resides in Atlanta, GA.
-She holds a BFA in Painting from the Savannah College of Art and Design, and an MFA in Painting from Georgia State University.
-In addition, Lillian has studied at the Skowhegan School of Painting and Sculpture in Maine and Caversham in KwaZulu Natal, South Africa.
+Lillian Blades (Bahamian, born 1973) currently resides in Atlanta, Georgia.
+She holds a Bachelor of Fine Arts in painting from the Savannah College of Art and Design (SCAD) and a Master of Fine Arts in painting from Georgia State University.
+In addition, she has studied at the Skowhegan School of Painting and Sculpture in Maine and Caversham in KwaZulu Natal, South Africa.
 Blades has exhibited in both solo and group exhibitions throughout various galleries in the United States, The Bahamas, Trinidad, Germany, and South Africa.
 The locations of her public commissions include Hartsfield-Jackson Atlanta International Airport and Jean Childs Young Middle School in Atlanta, Georgia.

-Olga Lah is a second-generation Korean-American, born and raised in the Los Angeles area.
-She currently resides in Long Beach, California.
-She received a double B.A. in Studio Art and Art History from the University of California at Riverside.
-She also received an M.A. in Theology from Fuller Theological Seminary.
-She is interested in creating site-specific installations that point to ideas on existence, transcendence, and memory.
-She has exhibited extensively including at the Orange County Museum of Art, Newport Beach, CA; Craft and Folk Art Museum, Los Angeles; Los Angeles Contemporary Exhibitions; Los Angeles International Airport.
-Her work has been featured in the Los Angeles Times, The Korea Times, LA Weekly, OC Weekly, KCET Artbound, and Los Angeles Magazine.
-Her awards include an Artist Fellowship with the Arts Council for Long Beach, the Korea Arts Foundation of America Bienniel Award, and the Goldman Fellowship for residency at the Djerassi Resident Artist Program.
+Olga Lah (American, born 1980) lives and works in California.
+She received a double Bachelor of Arts in studio art and art history from the University of California, Riverside, and went on to receive her Master of Arts in theology from Fuller Theological Seminary.
+Lah has exhibited extensively at the Orange County Museum of Art in Newport Beach, California; Craft and Folk Art Museum in Los Angeles; Los Angeles Contemporary Exhibitions; and Los Angeles International Airport.
+Her awards include an Artist Fellowship with the Arts Council for Long Beach, the Korea Arts Foundation of America Biennial Award, and the Goldman Fellowship for residency at the Djerassi Resident Artist Program.